SnowflakePowered/librashader/README.md

 The above does not apply to releases of librashader prior to `0.1.0`, which were allowed to break API and ABI compatibility in both the Rust and C API without an increase to either `LIBRASHADER_CURRENT_VERSION` or `LIBRASHADER_CURRENT_ABI`.

+### MSRV Policy

+While librashader requires nightly Rust, the following MSRV policy is enforced for unstable library features.

+* Windows and macOS: **latest** nightly
+* Linux: **1.70**

+A CI job runs weekly to ensure librashader continues to build on nightly.
+Note that the MSRV is only intended to ease distribution on Linux and is allowed to change any time.
+It generally tracks the latest version of Rust available in the latest version of Ubuntu, but this may change with no warning in a patch release.

 ## License
 The core parts of librashader such as the preprocessor, the preset parser, the reflection library, and the runtimes, are all licensed under the Mozilla Public License version 2.0.